jacoballen4534/cs723-AS1-Frequency-Relay/README.md

 3. The push buttons are mapped to keys `z,x,c,v` (z = maintenance toggle).
 4. `q` will quit the simulator and close the app.
 5. The LCD is shown inside the display app.
+6. If the keyboard input is just getting printed on the git-bash console for options 1-3.
+You will need to use the Command Prompt instead (Option 4 & 5).

 ### First Option